The Best TVs of 2020

 No matter how you use your TV, you want it to be the best you can buy.
 But what makes a TV the best of the best?
 Every year, TV makers add new bells and whistles that promise the latest and greatest in picture quality.
 But while the buzzwords may change, the basics of a good TV usually remain the same: inky black levels, brilliant colors, excellent motion and contrast, and a smart interface that’s both fast and intuitive.

-If you just want to buy the best TV we've ever tested, check out the 2019 LG C9(available at Amazon for $2,196.99).
+If you just want to buy the best TV we've ever tested, check out the LG CX(available at Amazon for $2,319.00).
 This top-of-the-line LG OLED features stunning contrast, 4K resolution, High Dynamic Range and Dolby Vision specifications, and LG's friendly webOS smart platform.
-However, if you don't want to shell out that kind of cash, we don't blame you.
-Luckily we've got great picks for every budget below.
+It also features cutting-edge hardware that will keep it at the top of its class for years to come.
+If you don't want to shell out that kind of cash, we don't blame you.
+Fortunately, we've got great picks for every budget.

 These are the best TVs we tested, ranked in order: